dipikachadha/neighborhood-map-project/README.md

 ```

 # Future Application
-[ ] Develop project to Udacity provided Rubric.
+- Develop project to Udacity provided Rubric.
-[ ] Pull points of interest from API instead of keeping a local copy.
+- Pull points of interest from API instead of keeping a local copy.
+- Add custom map styling to map display.

 # Attributions
 Maps are pulled via Google API.
 Venue data is pulled from FourSquare.